Variability in mRNA Translation: A Random Matrix Theory Approach: Proofs

-The proofs of our main results are based on analyzing the matrix~$T$ in~\eqref{eq:bmatrox} when the~$\lambda_i$s are i.i.d.
-RVs.
-The problem that we study here is a classical problem in random matrix theory~\cite{random_mat_silver}, yet the matrix that we consider is somewhat different from the standard matrices analyzed using the existing theory (e.g. the Wigner matrix).
+The proofs of our main results are based on analyzing the \updt{spectral properties of the} matrix~$\s{T}_n$ in~\eqref{eq:bmatrox} when the~$\lambda_i$s are i.i.d. random variables.
+The problem that we study here is a classical problem in random matrix theory~\cite{random_mat_silver}, yet the matrix~$\s{T}_n$ is somewhat different from the standard matrices analyzed using the existing theory (e.g. the Wigner matrix).
 Hence, we provide a self-contained analysis based on combining probabilistic arguments with the Perron-Frobenius theory of matrices with non-negative entries (see e.g.~\cite[Ch.~8]{matrx_ana}).